Sedus: a story of tradition and innovation

 1897

-Albert Stoll I died at the age of 61, leaving behind his wife Bertha, three daughters and a 15-year-old son, Albert Stoll II.
-Bertha Stoll continued to run the company and proved to be a successful businesswoman, which earned her the nickname "Sesselmacherin", or "chair maker".
-Meanwhile, Albert Stoll II completed his schoolingin Waldshut and studied mechanical engineering in Karlsruhe.
-In 1910, he went to the USA to continue his studies.
+Albert Stoll I dies at the age of 61, leaving behind his wife Bertha, three daughters and 15-year-old son Albert Stoll II.
+Bertha Stoll continues to run the company as a successful businesswoman, earning her the nickname “Sesselmacherin”.
+Meanwhile, Albert Stoll II completes his schooling in Waldshut and studies mechanical engineering in Karlsruhe.
+In 1910, he goes to the USA to study and subsequently takes over the business.

 1890